CBD and Probiotics for Anxiety

 There are about 500 million neurons lining the gut and surrounding tissue.

 That's our first clue for anxiety and mental health in general.

-It's called the enteric nervous system and it's the only place you'll find neurons outside the brain and spine.
+It's called the enteric nervous system and it's the only place you'll find this density of neurons outside the brain and spine.

 It's only since the 90's that we realized we have a semi-autonomous second brain in the gut!